lapsonwor/wala_test/README.md

 - Create an API to get average EUI (**round to 3 decimals**) ( `"metrics"."metric"` / `"buildings_gfa"."PropertyUseTypeGFA"` ) grouped by `"PrimaryPropertyType"` in avaerage

-- Use ORM (with `SQLalchemy` library) to query the table of following SQL:
+- Query the table of following SQL or equivalent:

 ``` sql
 SELECT